 Genesee Valley Park

 Genesee Valley Park is a Fredrick Law Olmsted-designed park that is dominated by three intersecting waterways, Red Creek, the Genesee River and the New York State Barge Canal.
-This pristine park offers seven open-air shelters, available for rent between mid-May and mid-October.

 Location and Directions

 Genesee Valley Park is located along the eastern bank of the Genesee River within the City of Rochester.
-Enter the park from Elmwood Avenue at Moore Road or East River Road or Crittenden Road.
+Enter the park from Elmwood Avenue at Moore Road, or East River Road, or Crittenden Road.
 Genesee Valley Park west of the Genesee River is managed the City of Rochester Parks Department.

 Download PARK MAP (currently being revised 6/27)

 Click to get detailed directions

-Activities available in Genesee Valley Park
+Common Recreation Activities at Genesee Valley Park

 - Biking (no off-road cycling permitted)